Ceiba State Forest: Flora

 The forest is home to all four types of mangrove forest found in Puerto Rico: red mangrove (Rhizophora mangle), black mangrove (Avicennia germinans), white mangrove (Laguncularia racemosa) and buttonwood or button mangrove (Conocarpus erectus).
 Saltwort (Batis maritima) is also very common in the area.
 Seagrass can be found in the maritime areas of the reserve and it is a source of food and refuge for numerous animal species.
 Vegetation is rarer in the salt marshes.

 Fauna

 Mangrove forests such as this are ideal for numerous species of fish, birds and crustaceans.
 The forest is also home to a large number of bird species such as the Bahama pintail (Anas bahamensis), the West Indian whistling duck (Dendrocygna arborea) and the endangered yellow-shouldered blackbird (Agelaius xanthomus).
 A large number of migratory bird species, both breeding and non-breeding populations, can also be found in the reserve.
 The forest and surrounding maritime areas are also home to the West Indian manatee, the population of which is still classified as endangered in Puerto Rico.
+The increasing frequency of Caribbean flamingos (Phoenicopterus ruber) within the Ceiba forest reserve in recent years has been noted by environmental researchers from the University of Puerto Rico, Humacao as a positive sign of the revitalization of coastal wetlands in the area, which in the past hosted large flocks of this species.